Interview: "Communication helps researchers network and ensures their work doesn’t go unnoticed"

 Can you share a particularly memorable moment in your career?

-One standout moment was campaigning for clinical trial transparency in the EU.
+One standout moment was campaigning for clinical trial transparency in the European Union.
 We got the EU to adopt new transparency rules, shaping how medical research is disseminated across a bloc of half a billion people.
 That was a significant impact.

 What does an ideal day off look like for you?